wlandau/r-multiverse.github.io/production.md

 2. Using fixed package versions aids reproducibility.
 3. Suited to environments without the ability to update over the internet.

-We take quarterly snapshots on the 15th of each month in May, August, November and February.
+We take quarterly snapshots on the 15th of each month in February, May, August, and November.

 *[Our first Production release is scheduled for 15 November 2024, and prior to that, a sample repository is available at <https://snapshot.r-multiverse.org>]*